By Rachel Rabinowitz

 One of the biggest challenges facing healthcare organizations is their reliance on their EMR to solve problems.
 Due to the size of investment in EMR software, many of these organizations believe that they can only make use of new solutions from their existing vendor.

-1. Integration accelerates payment, and value-based care models rely on outcomes reporting.
+- Integration accelerates payment.
+Value-based care models rely on outcomes reporting.
 Streamlining this process to remove unnecessary steps and accelerate reporting has a huge impact on reimbursement timelines.

-2. Integration improves the provider experience.
-Smart integrations make information available at the point of care in an easily consumable and decipherable way.
+- Integration improves the provider experience.
+Smart integrations make health information exchanges available at the point of care in an easily consumable and decipherable way in real time.